lichfiet/file-explorer-backend/README.md

 After this, you can take your API Gateway URL created, and plug it into your .env file.

-Once you are up and running, you can connect on [http://localhost:8443/](http://localhost:8443/) after.
-Any changes made in your `./game` folder will auto-update the website.
+Once you are up and running, you can connect on [http://localhost:8443/](http://localhost:8443/).

 ### Project Structure